-Director Stefon Bristol’s See You Yesterday is something of an anomaly within the pantheon of time travel movies, straddling a couple of genres.
-With its critical tragedy, theme targeted on the unintentional outcomes of the recent era, and strong social sense of right and wrong, it is a greater Black Mirror than Back to the Future.
-As such, it fits properly into a small subgroup of quietly modern time journey films like 2012’s Safety Not Guaranteed.
+Director Stefon Bristol’s See You Yesterday is an anomaly within the pantheon of time travel movies, straddling several genres.
+With its critical tragedy, theme targeted at the unintentional outcomes of the recent era, and strong social sense of right and wrong, it is a greater Black Mirror than Back to the Future.
+As such, it fits properly into a small subgroup of quietly modern-time journey films like 2012’s Safety Not Guaranteed.

 Brings time tour to the streets of Flatbush 1

 The premise: teenage science nerds inside the Flatbush community of Brooklyn construct a makeshift time gadget to proper a tragic wrong.
-C.J (Eden Duncan-Smith) and her satisfactory buddy and fellow science whiz Sebastian (Dante Crichlow), nicknamed Bash, have just wrapped their junior yr at the Bronx High School of Science.
+C.J.
+(Eden Duncan-Smith), her satisfactory buddy, and fellow science whiz Sebastian (Dante Crichlow), nicknamed Bash, have just wrapped their junior yr at the Bronx High School of Science.
 They’re placing the completing touches on a pair of transportable time tour devices for an upcoming science honest.
-They’re obviously ecstatic once they are successful on their next strive at a Temporal Relocation Test, visiting returned one complete day.
+They’re ecstatic once they succeed on their next strive at a Temporal Relocation Test, visiting returned one complete day.

 That light-hearted tone speedy turns darkish.
 In an all-too-familiar state of affairs, C.J.’s older brother Calvin (the rapper Astro) runs afoul of a trigger-happy NYPD officer, who errors Calvin pulling a cellular telephone out of his pocket for a weapon and shoots him lifeless.
 C.J.
 Figures she and Sebastian can use their technological know-how to journey back in time to store Calvin.
 Who amongst us wouldn’t want to try to oppose this type of tragedy?
 But as you may assume, there are some severe accidental outcomes to her plan.